EthanGilles/nvim/README.md

 You can install them by using the command ':CocInstall [list-item]'

+<h3>Colorizer</h3>
+Colorizer highlights color-codes with the color they are representing.
+Hexcodes, names, RGB values, etc. will be highlighted with its own color.
+A simple quality of life plugin.

 <h3>Comment</h3>
 Comment.nvim is used to group together and comment out code.
 In my configuration, you use visual mode to highlight the words you want commented out and then press `Shift + /`